MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/report-builder-functions-countdistinct-function.md

 ms.author: maggies
 ms.reviewer: rodolfoc
 ---
-# Report Builder functions - CountDistinct function in a paginated report (Power BI Report Builder)
+# CountDistinct function in a paginated report (Power BI Report Builder)

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

-  Returns a count of all distinct non-null values specified by the expression in a paginated report, evaluated in the context of the given scope.
+  Returns a count of all distinct non-null values specified by the expression in a Power BI paginated report, evaluated in the context of the given scope.

 ## Syntax